 Ran your speed test?

 Now, make sure you're getting the lowest rates for your Internet service.
-One call to Allconnect gets you the absolute guaranteed best deals in your area for cable Internet service.
-Find approved providers and save up to $430 per year.
+One visit to Allconnect gets you the absolute guaranteed best deals in your area for cable Internet service.

 Every once in a while everyone gets a little restless while waiting for a page to load.
 They wonder to themselves, "Exactly what is my Internet speed?"
 You're paying for 10 mbps or 5 mbps or whatever, but at that moment it seems a lot more like little to no mbps.
 The first step you'll want to take when you're experiencing slow Internet speed is a bandwidth speed test.
 To check Internet speed effectively and quickly you can go to speedtest.net and run a quick online speed test or, better, use our widget right here on this page!
 In the future you'll be able to see the results of your old broadband speed tests.
 This helps to keep track of the overall health of your Internet connection in case you need to contact your Internet Service Provider.